-How to send a follow up email after interview?
+How to send a follow-up email after an interview?

-Once you have framed your email and are ready to send it you need to keep a few points in mind to understand how to send a follow up email after interview.
+Once you have framed your email and are ready to send it you need to keep a few points in mind to understand how to send a follow-up email after an interview.

-- Proofread your email, make sure there aren’t any typos
+- Proofread your email, and make sure there aren’t any typos

 - Send your email during office hours